 Just like cross-country economic spillover that is inevitable, within-country spillovers is also expected.
-Even more, since regions within a country has more similarities compared to a cross-country, the spillover effect is expected to be more prevalent.
+Even more, since regions within a country has more similarities compared to a cross-country situation, the spillover effect is expected to be more prevalent.

+(But you have mentioned why it is important to analyze the impacts of the spatial growth across provinces in Indonesia)